 Enroll for courses in normal sequence.
-Courses carrying 100 level numbers are normally freshman courses.
-Those carrying 200 level numbers are normally sophomore courses, etc. Many courses have prerequisites that must be taken first.
+Courses carrying 1000 level numbers are normally freshman courses.
+Those carrying 2000 level numbers are normally sophomore courses, etc. Many courses have prerequisites that must be taken first.
 In addition, many courses are not offered every semester, and may only be available every two years.
+Make appointments with the Fine Arts Advisement Team!
+They are here to assist you.
 Moving out of sequence may delay your graduation!
 Substituting independent study courses ("Problems" courses) requires approval of the department chair, and is not always possible; getting "out of sync" because of failure to consult the CFA Music Advisor is not a convincing reason for being allowed to take a Problems course to fulfill course requirements.